Plans for the final 2 weekends for the Llanrhaeadr PDC

 Learn the lessons from the Dragons front garden.
 What is working well and can be copied, what is not so great and can be improved?
 What else do we need to make it better?

 Design project four: where to put the green house?

-This placement derision will affect the placement of many other elements int eh back garden. tool shed, picnic bench, wildlife pond.
+This placement decision will affect the placement of many other elements in the back garden, tool shed, picnic bench, wildlife pond.